jupyterhub/jupyterhub/docs/source/technical-overview.md

 - Login data is handed to the [Authenticator](./authenticators.html) instance for validation
-- The Authenticator returns the username and if the login information is valid
+- The Authenticator returns the username if the login information is valid
 - A single-user notebook server instance is [spawned](./spawners.html) for the logged-in user
 - When the single-user notebook server starts, the proxy is notified to forward requests to `/user/[username]/*` to the single-user notebook server.
-- Two cookies are set, one for `/hub/` and another for `/user/[username]`, containing an encrypted token.
+- A cookie is set on `/hub/`, containing an encrypted token.
+(Prior to version 0.8, a cookie for `/user/[username]` was used too.)
 - The browser is redirected to `/user/[username]`, and the request is handled by the single-user notebook server.

-Logging into a single-user notebook server is authenticated via the Hub:
+The single-user server identifies the user with the Hub via OAuth:

-- On request, the single-user server forwards the encrypted cookie to the Hub for verification.
+- on request, the single-user server checks a cookie
+- if no cookie is set, redirect to the Hub for verification via OAuth
-- The Hub replies with the username if the encrypted cookie is valid.
-- If the user is the owner of the single-user notebook server, access is allowed.
+- after verification at the Hub, the browser is redirected back to the single-user server
+- the token is verified and stored in a cookie
-- If it is the wrong user or an invalid cookie, the browser is redirected to `/hub/login`.
+- if no user is identified, the browser is redirected back to `/hub/login`

 ## Default Behavior